+The analysis in this appendix concerns a more general and more powerful version of CMAT than the one we deploy.
+It endows the consensus with its own stochastic policy $\pi^c(c\mid\mathcal{O})$ and casts training as a bilevel (cooperative Stackelberg) problem, which enlarges the representable policy class beyond what a deterministic consensus can reach (Appendix~\ref{sec:coord-rank}).
+We present it as a future direction.
+The rigorous justification of the deterministic architecture we actually use is given separately in Appendix~\ref{app:theory}; the present appendix instead explains, at a higher level, why the richer stochastic-consensus generalization is effective, why our deterministic method is a tractable simplification of it, and what additional mechanisms it would require to remain stable in practice.

-This appendix provides a theoretical justification of CMAT's hierarchical design under simplified (tabular) conditions, building on established convergence results in tabular and linear settings.
+This appendix provides a theoretical interpretation of CMAT's hierarchical design under simplified (tabular) conditions, building on established convergence results in tabular and linear settings.
 The analysis clarifies how the latent consensus mechanism eliminates the order-dependent bias inherent in sequential MARL formulations such as MAT.
-It does not constitute a formal convergence proof for deep neural network implementations; rather, it illustrates the structural principles that underpin CMAT's empirical effectiveness.
+We emphasize at the outset that it does {not} constitute a formal convergence proof for our deep, deterministic-consensus implementation; rather, it illustrates the structural principles that motivate CMAT and outlines a more general formulation that we leave to future work.
+In particular, the most general analysis below is stated for a \emph{stochastic} consensus policy $\pi^c(c\mid\mathcal{O})$ and a cooperative Stackelberg (bilevel) view.
+Our implemented model uses a deterministic consensus $c=\mu_\theta(\mathcal{O})$, which is a special case of this formulation (Remark~\ref{rem:stochastic-deterministic}).
+We therefore treat the stochastic-consensus and full bilevel Stackelberg optimization as a promising extension rather than as a description of the deployed method, and we note that realizing it in practice raises additional training-stability challenges (e.g., variance from sampling in the latent space and the need for variance-reduction techniques) that we leave for future work.